AbhishekGautam01/docs/programming/react/nmste-rjs/doc/5-Hooked.md

       * It will give us a state variable which is recieved within an array
       * Whenever state variable changes react is re-rendering he component .
 This change can happen from anywhere.
         * To modify state variable is done by a function
+        * Header will re render the entire component.
         * **We need an extra function to update state because it acts like a trigger to start the diff alogrithm which uses react fiber.**
         ```js
         <button className="filter-btn" onClick={() => {